braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/faq.md

 ### Can Braze track unsubscribe links counted towards the "Unsubscribe" metric

-Braze does not offer this functionality as unsubscribe links are custom and clicks to an unsubscribe link does not guarantee an unsubscribe actually occured.
+Braze does not offer this functionality as unsubscribe links are custom and clicks to an unsubscribe link does not guarantee an unsubscribe actually occurred.

 **Workaround:** To achieve this same result, you could send an API call to Braze to update any user profiles where you recorded unsubscribes from your custom link.